 Is the oil rich in terpenes and other cannabinoids?
-Bonus: Is it whole-plant (raw)?
-The better the source and extraction method, the purer and more nutrient-dense the oil.
-Ideally, you'd want to consume a CBD oil that also provides you with the many beneficial and synergetic active ingredients present in the whole Cannabis Sativa L. plant: cannabinoids like CBDa (Cannabidiol Acid), CBN (Cannabinol), CBG (Cannabigerol), CBGa (Cannabigerol Acid), the plant's lipids, waxes, chlorophyll, flavonoids, terpenes, and other phytonutrients.
+Bonus: Is it whole-plant?
+The better the source and extraction method, the purer the oil.
+Ideally, you'd want to consume a CBD oil that also provides you with the many beneficial active ingredients present in the whole Cannabis Sativa L. plant: cannabinoids like CBDa (Cannabidiol Acid), CBN (Cannabinol), CBG (Cannabigerol), CBGa (Cannabigerol Acid), the plant's lipids, waxes, chlorophyll, flavonoids, terpenes, and other phytonutrients.
 The synergy or combined effect they create working together is being widely studied.

 Every strain, variety and crop contains a different profile of these biomolecules (compare lab certificates from different products, which here on for the Ageless are available on each product page).
 Ensure there is clear access to certificates of quality (source and extraction method).

-For over 10,000 years, humans used cannabis as part of their diet, for its fibre to produce textile and rope.
+For over 10,000 years, humans used cannabis and hemp as part of their diet, for its fibre to produce textile and rope.
 It was also used for its medicinal properties.
 Its highly-nutritious seeds can be ground into flour, eaten whole or turned into omega-rich hemp oil when cold-pressed.
-Its leaves and flowers have been esteemed for their medicinal and nutritional properties.
-Every bit of this magnificent plant possesses properties that can be used to the benefit of humankind.
+Its leaves and flowers have been esteemed for their medicinal properties.
+Every bit of the plant possesses properties that have be used for centuries to the benefit of humankind.

 CBD oil is legal as a food supplement in the UK as long as it contains less than 0.2% THC.
-It is also legal in the EU, most of the USA and many countries around the world as a food supplement used to support and maintain a healthy wellbeing.
+It is also legal in most of the EU and some other countries around the world under different conditions that keep changing as the laws around CBD evolve in each country.

 CBD oil (containing less than 0.2% of THC) is considered “THC free” and can be sold and consumed legally in the UK as a food supplement as long as you don't a dose of 200mg/day.